LionCityGaming/poster-search/README.md

 # Poster Image Search Script

-A bash script for efficiently searching and organizing poster image files with user-based prioritization and flexible filtering options.
+A bash script for efficiently searching poster image files with user-based prioritization and flexible filtering options.
 This script is designed to work in conjunction with [DAPS (Drazzilb's Arr PMM Scripts)](https://github.com/Drazzilb08/daps) and [DAPS-UI](https://github.com/zarskie/daps-ui/wiki).

 ## Overview